 - Ticketing depth is lighter than Zendesk; teams with heavy ITSM or multi-tier routing requirements will hit walls

 Front occupies the space between Help Scout and Zendesk in a useful way.
 It treats email as a genuine product rather than a channel to route into a ticket queue.
 2,429 G2 reviews averaging 4.7/5 is the highest satisfaction in this guide by a clear margin; the recurring praise is around assignment clarity and the ability to see a full customer conversation across channels without tab-switching.
-The Hiver analysis of Front notes it works best when the support and sales teams share the same inbox rather than living in separate systems.
+Front earns its keep when support and the sales or account team work the same shared inbox instead of living in separate systems.
 Where Front struggles is pure ticket volume at scale; teams above 100 agents with complex SLA rules tend to outgrow it.
 Best for 10-60 agent B2B operations teams where email and messaging are the dominant channels.

 Pricing breakdown